-Brazilian courts have held that the Consumer Protection Code (CDC) or Federal Law 8,078/ 1990 applies to passengers.
+Brazilian courts have held that Federal Law 8,078/1990, known as the Consumer Protection Code (CDC), applies to passengers.
 The carriage of passengers by sea is considered to be a service under Brazilian law and passengers are treated as consumers - the final recipients of the service.